wireapp/wire-server/docs/reference/Make_Docker_and_Qemu_for_Wire_Haskellers.md

 these rules are setup in groups of three:

-upload-% and create-% form the top of these groups. upload-% depends on create-%, and create-% depends on the creation of a Dockerfile for this image, which is the bottom of our dependency tree.
+upload-% and create-% form the root of these groups. upload-% depends on create-%, and create-% depends on the creation of a Dockerfile for this image, which is the bottom of our dependency tree.

 upload-%/create-% depend on two rules: dep-upload-%/depend-create-%, which handle the upload/create for the image that THIS image depends on.
 There are also dep-subupload-% and dep-subcreate-% rules, to handle the dependency of the dependency of this image.

-This dependency-of, and dependency-of-dependency logic is necessary because Make will not let us run a recursive rule: no rule can be in one branch of the dependency graph more than once. so instead, the top of our dependency tree either starts with a single image, or with a list of images that are the top of their own dependency graphs.
+This dependency-of, and dependency-of-dependency logic is necessary because Make will not let us run a recursive rule: no rule can be in one branch of the dependency graph more than once. so instead, the root of our dependency tree either starts with a single image, or with a list of images that are the root of their own dependency graphs.

 Now let's look at the rules themselves.